 Long Island is one of the reasons why people say, “I love New York!”
 With its amazing 100 miles of beaches on both its north and south shores, the physical island contains a population of over 7.5 million.

-Fact: The Native American name for the island is Paumonauk (Photo: Bottom Right), which means “fish-shaped island.”
+- Fact: The Native American name for the island is Paumonauk, which means “fish-shaped island.”

-Fact: Italian Explorer Giovanni da Verrazzano spoted the South Shore of Long Island in 1524.
+- Fact: Italian Explorer Giovanni da Verrazzano spotted the South Shore of Long Island in 1524.

 The weather on Long Island is, for the most part, cold in winter with an average temperature of about 40 degrees and about 78 degrees in summer months.
 According to the United States Annual Sunshine Map, Long Island enjoys an average of 2,400 to 2,800 hours of sunshine annually.
 The western end toward New York City is generally milder than its eastern forks as there is less wind and it is closer to the mainland.

 Long Island is vulnerable to flooding by hurricanes although storms have been rare over the last twenty to thirty years.
 On October 29th 2012, Long Island was declared a major disaster when Hurricane Sandy devastated the South Shore.

 New York and Long Island are part of the Mid-Atlantic States.
 But the Island’s north shore and the eastern part of Suffolk County mostly resemble New England.

 With a quarter, visitors to Montauk Point can focus in on an already spectacular view of the Atlantic Ocean.